bchareyre/yade-mpi/doc/sphinx/user.rst

 In typical cases, interactions are created during simulations as particles collide.
 This is done by a :yref:`Collider` detecting approximate contact between particles and then an :yref:`InteractionGeometryFunctor` detecting exact collision.

-Some material models (such as the :yref:`concrete model<Law2_Dem3DofGeom_CpmPhys_Cpm>`) rely on initial interaction network which is denser than geometrical contact of spheres: sphere's radii as "enlarged" by a dimensionless factor called *interaction radius* to create this initial network.
+Some material models (such as the :yref:`concrete model<Law2_Dem3DofGeom_CpmPhys_Cpm>`) rely on initial interaction network which is denser than geometrical contact of spheres: sphere's radii as "enlarged" by a dimensionless factor called *interaction radius* (or *interaction ratio*) to create this initial network.
 This is done typically in this way (see :ysrc:`examples/concrete/uniax.py` for an example):

 #.
-Approximate collision detection is adjusted so that approximate contacts are detected also between particles within the interaction radius are detected.
+Approximate collision detection is adjusted so that approximate contacts are detected also between particles within the interaction radius.
 This consists in setting value of :yref:`Bo1_Sphere_Aabb.aabbEnlargeFactor` to the interaction radius value.

 #.
 The geometry functor (``Ig2``)
    would normally say that "there is no contact" if given 2 spheres that are not in contact.
 Therefore, the same value as for :yref:`Bo1_Sphere_Aabb.aabbEnlargeFactor` must be given to it.
 (Either :yref:`Ig2_Sphere_Sphere_Dem3DofGeom.distFactor` or :yref:`Ig2_Sphere_Sphere_ScGeom.interactionDetectionFactor`, depending on the functor that is in use.